ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-c-and-cpp/index.md

   anyway).
 No casting either.
 * Iteration is done a bit differently.
-In Ruby, you don’t use a separate iterator object (like `vector<T>::const_iterator iter`) but instead your objects may mixin the `Enumerator` module and just make a method call like `my_obj.each`.
+In Ruby, you don’t use a separate iterator object (like `vector<T>::const_iterator iter`) but instead your objects may mixin the `Enumerable` module and just make a method call like `my_obj.each`.
 * There’s only two container types: `Array` and `Hash`.
 * There’s no type conversions.
 With Ruby though, you’ll probably find